Experiential Learning Portfolio

 An experiential learning portfolio (ELP) is an electronic portfolio that relates specifically to a course in your academic program.
 It demonstrates and verifies learning through documentation.
 If your ELP demonstrates that your work experience meets the objectives of a course(s), you may be able to bypass that course(s).

 The maximum amount of life experience credit accepted toward graduation is 16 quarter credit hours for an Associate degree, 32 quarter credit hours for a Bachelor’s degree and 8 quarter credit hours for a Master’s degree or Doctoral Degree.
-The Prior Learning Assessment Department will provide support and guidance to help position your portfolio in the best manner possible.
+The Registrar Evaluation Services Department will provide support and guidance to help position your portfolio in the best manner possible.

 Resume: Reflects all your professional experience